-Student starting the fall: Placement tests in mathematics/quantitative reasoning, chemistry, and languages are available between June 15 and August 1.
+Student starting in the fall: Placement tests in mathematics/quantitative reasoning, chemistry, and languages are available between June 15 and August 1.

 Students starting in the spring: Tests are available until January 13.

-Before you go online:
+Before you go begin the online placement tests:

 - Make sure you’re ready to take the test(s)

 - Read the information on this page

 When you’re ready, take the test(s).

 This test, required of all new students, determines which course(s) you need to fulfill your quantitative reasoning requirements and which mathematics and statistics courses you are eligible to take.
 For help, use the Quantitative Reasoning Study Packet (PDF).